dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-7 Precise Event Based Sampling (PEBS).md

 If the performance event supports the Data Linear Address (DLA) facility, and DLA is enabled, the CPU will dump memory addresses and latency of the sampled memory access.
 Keep in mind; this feature does not trace all the stores and loads.
 Otherwise, the overhead would be too big.
 Instead, it samples on memory accesses, i.e., analyzes only one from 1000 accesses or so.
 You can customize how many sample per second you want.

-One of the most important use cases for this PEBS extension is detecting [True/False sharing](https://en.wikipedia.org/wiki/False_sharing),[^3] which we will discuss in [@sec:TrueFalseSharing].
+One of the most important use cases for this PEBS extension is detecting True and False Sharing, which we will discuss in [@sec:TrueFalseSharing].
 Linux `perf c2c` tool heavily relies on DLA data to find contested memory accesses, which could experience True/False sharing.

 Also, with the help of Data Address Profiling, you can get general statistics for memory accesses in a program: